23. Holly Boyce on Cancer, Kids and Victorious Healing

 She bought a journal and wrote one thing that was positive in it every night.
 It took about three months and she didn’t need the book anymore as it shifted her whole personality, she then did it automatically!
 She attributes this lesson the being able to maintain the positive attitude she kept through her treatment.

-She went through 6 months of Chemo, 6 weeks of Radiation and took Tamoxifen for 5 years.
+She went through 6 months of chemo, 6 weeks of Radiation and took Tamoxifen for 5 years.
 She just went off it this month.
 August 17 2010 She rang the bell to signify that she was done and felt like she really kicked cancers’ but!

-Holly got through by laughing, with her husband’s support and staying in a survivor’s mindset.
+Holly got through by laughing, with her husband’s support, and staying in a survivor’s mindset.

 How To Survive Cancer With Children

-Holly told me that attitude it the most important.
+Holly told me that attitude is the most important.
 She did feel she was in control of her attitude, and since children pick up on it so well, she changed the way she was looking at life.